roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 **Document upload**
 - User can select a document file from from hard drive and upload it to the database (done as of 22.11.2020)
 - User can assing a project title to the document (done as of 28.11.2020)
-- User can add a customer title to the document
+- User can add a customer title to the document (done as of 5.12.2020)
-- User may upload UNICODE text documents (done as of 22.11.2020, however not checked yet)
+- ~~User may upload UNICODE text documents (done as of 22.11.2020, however not checked yet)~~
+	- Above requirement has become redundant after adding the extension feature which parses the text content from PDF files

 **Document browsing, searching and download**
 - User can search the by the document content matches(Done as of 22.11.2020)
 	- Hit highlight(s) is shown to the user (done as of 28.11.2020)
-- Search results are rated by the best match (done as of 28.11.2020) (Done but the rating not displayed)
+- Search results are rated by the best match (done as of 28.11.2020)
+	- Search score is displayed to the user, BM25F scoring algorithm used (done as of 5.12.2020)
 - User may download the selected document (searched or browsed) to the selected directory (done as of 28.11.2020)

 ### The extensions